Your clothing can make you feel powerfuliStock/mediaphotos

 The “power tie” is a real thing, according to a study published in Social Psychological and Personality Science.
 Researchers had certain people wear formal business attire and complete a series of five experiments that challenged their cognitive processing abilities.
 Those who dressed up felt significantly more powerful and in control of the situation than their under-dressed peers.

-Your clothing can make you a better thinker
+Your clothing can make you a better thinkeriStock/PeopleImages

 In addition to feeling more powerful, the study also found that the subjects who dressed in business formal clothing could think faster on their feet and had more creative ideas.
 The scientists speculated that how you dress can change your perception of the objects, people, and events around you—sparking fresh ideas and a new point of view.

-Your clothing can make you exercise harder (but make it feel easier)
+Your clothing can make you exercise harder (but make it feel easier)iStock/vadimguzhva

 Content continues below ad